evanyfyip/CSE-163-Final-Project/README.md

 This pickle contains scraped tweets from twitter users and is used in the python file classify_public_figures.py.

+naive_classifier.pickle:
+This pickle contains the Naive Bayes Classifier we produced in naive_bayes_classifier.py, taken from the model of test size 0.25.
+The model saved in this pickle is used in classify_public_figures.py to predict the politicial sentiment of public figures.

 classify_public_figures.py:
 This file runs the previously constructed multinomial Naive Bayes model on the scraped tweets from scraped_tweets.pickle, and